 The Board believes that effective communication with the Company's shareholders is important.
-Shareholders and other interested parties wishing to contact the Chairperson, the chairperson of any committee, individual directors or the independent directors as a group may do so by sending a written communication to the attention of the Chairperson of the Board of Directors c/o Corporate Secretary, 201 Isabella Street, Suite 400, Pittsburgh, PA 15212-5872.
+Shareholders and other interested parties wishing to contact the Chairperson, the chair of any committee, individual directors or the independent directors as a group may do so by sending a written communication to the attention of the Chairperson of the Board of Directors c/o Corporate Secretary, 201 Isabella Street, Suite 400, Pittsburgh, PA 15212-5872.

 Communications addressed to the Board or to a Board member are distributed to the Board or to any individual director or directors as appropriate.
-The Board has asked the Corporate Secretary to submit to the Board all communications received, excluding only those items that are not related to Board duties and responsibilities, such as junk mail and mass mailings; product complaints and product inquiries; new product or technology suggestions; job inquiries and resumes; advertisements or solicitations; and surveys.
+The Board has asked the Corporate Secretary to submit to the Board all communications received, excluding only those items that are not related to Board duties and responsibilities.